Executive Research Initiative

 Tuition: At-cost enrollment for Members and complimentary tuition for their Facilitators (Chairs, Guides, and Coaches).
 We are funding Members with an at-cost scholarship to support this research base.

-BONUS: You’ll meet SamurAI, our AI support coach—a digital warrior designed to challenge, provoke, and occasionally bewilder (just like a real Zen master).
+- An unexpected guide: SamurAI.
+An AI warrior developed to support you.
+She will challenge, provoke, and occasionally bewilder (just like a real Zen master).

 Early Results